thaliproject/Thali_CordovaPlugin/readme.md

 jx npm init
 ```

+We are still inside of FooBar/www/jxcore and now we are dealing with creating a
-If you don't already have a package.json, this will create one for you.
-If you
+package.json.
+If you don't already have a package.json, this will create one for
-already have a package.json then you can skip the previous command.
+you.
+If you already have a package.json then you can skip the previous command.

 ```
 jx npm install ../../../Thali_CordovaPlugin/thali/ --save --no-optional --autoremove "*.gz"
 ```

-This is the command that actually installs Thali_CordovaPlugin.
-This command
+This is the command, still in FooBar/www/jxcore, that actually installs
-does a dizzying variety of things including setting up the Cordova environment
+Thali_CordovaPlugin.
+This command does a dizzying variety of things including
-with Thali's specific extensions as well as setting up the www/jxcore node
+setting up the Cordova environment with Thali's specific extensions as well as
-app with all of Thali's dependencies.
+setting up the www/jxcore node app with all of Thali's dependencies.

 ```
 jx npm install --no-optional --autoremove "*.gz"